linode/apl-docs/docs/ui-all-jobs.md

 | Schedule   | The configured schedule (only if type is CronJob)   |
 | Team       | The team that owns the service                      |

-The `Create Job` button will only become active when a team is selected.
+The `Create Job` button will only become active when a team is selected in the top bar.